apostrophecms/apostrophe-documentation/docs/core-concepts/working-with-templates/data-objects.md

 ## `data.page`

-The `data.page` object is available in any page, piece "show page" (e.g., `show.html` -- these aren't "pages" in the sense that they might extend `apostrophe-pages`), and widget template.
+The `data.page` object is available in any template rendered in response to loading a page in Apostrophe.
+This includes [piece show page templates](/core-concepts/reusable-content-pieces/browsing-directory-of-pieces.md#creating-custom-templates-for-individual-people).
 It contains information about the current page's document (e.g., title, areas).
 There is a bit more to think about if you are using it on show page or widget templates, but most of the time you will probably be using this directly on a normal page or index page template.

-In `show.html` templates it references the index page that the show "page" belongs to at a given URL (if you have one index page for the piece type this is simple, with multiple index pages for a type it's slightly more complicated).
+In `show.html` templates it references the index page that the show "page" belongs to at a given URL (a piece's show page could be a child of different index pages based on the URL).

-In widget templates, `data.page` references the page document that the widget is on.
-If the widget is specifically tied to a "piece," see above.
+`data.page` may be available in widget templates if they are rendered as part of a page.
+However, as a rule, widgets should only rely on information passed to them as options or contained in the widget itself.

 ## `data.piece`